dotnet/msbuild/documentation/ProjectReference-Protocol.md

 These targets are all defined in `Microsoft.Common.targets` and are defined in Microsoft SDKs.
 You should only have to implement them yourself if you require custom behavior or are authoring a project that doesn't import the common targets.

+If implementing a project with an “outer” (determine what properties to pass to the real build) and “inner” (fully specified) build, only `GetTargetFrameworkProperties` is required in the “outer” build.
+The other targets listed can be “inner” build only.

 <!--* `BuildGenerateSources` is run
   * **Conditions**: only if `'$(BuildPassReferences)' == 'true'`.
   * Rare in managed projects but common in C++ scenarios (for example, using IDL to generate header code).-->